 Use during pregnancy, while driving and with alcohol

-If you take antibiotic treatment, you can normally just drive a car.
+If you take antibiotic treatment, you can normally drive a car.
 However, it is recommended that you do not drive if you experience side effects such as severe nausea or diarrhoea as this may affect your ability to concentrate while driving.
 The consumption of alcohol is allowed with most antibiotics.
 However, this does cause an extra burden on the liver because not only the antibiotic but also the alcohol has to be broken down by the liver.
-Therefore, drink in moderation.
+Therefore, drink only in moderation.

 Where to buy antibiotics?